 Missing mama bear's newborn cub rescued, in intensive care

-Two c... .
 In this image taken Monday Jan.
-23, 2017, and provided by The Wildlife Center of Virginia, a bear cub that was rescued by two hunters in Lunenburg County, Va., is examined by veterinary intern Dr. Peach Van Wic...
-LUNENBURG, Va.
+23, 2017, and provided by The Wildlife Center of Virginia, a bear cub that was rescued by two hunters in Lunenburg County, Va., is examined at the center in Waynesboro, Va.
+Two cubs were left alone in a den where one died and the other was brought to the center when the mother did not return.

 Add your comments below